Skip to main content

 Building a node from source

-Docker images are the easiest way to run an Celo node, but you can always build your own node from source code.
-You might want to do this if you want to run a node on a specific architecture or if you want to inspect the source code of the node you're running.
+Docker images are the easiest way to run a Celo node, but you can always build your own node from source code.
+You might wish to do this if you want to run on a specific architecture or inspect the source code.

 Network config & Assets